Why Every Pet Owner Needs A Hallway Pet Gate Now

 Test Stability and Operation

 Open and close gates repeatedly.
-Test for wobble or shifting by applying force akin to what a pet might exert.
+Test for wobble or shifting by applying a force akin to what a pet might exert.

 Secure Latches and Locks